9 Ways to Make Your Sales Team More Efficient

 Before you can start implementing new strategies, you need to assess your old ones.
 Begin by tracking the time spent on various tasks your salespeople do.
 Have them track how long their phone calls are, how much time they spend sending emails, how long prospecting takes, et cetera.

-You need to see how much time is spent on all tasks and where you can improve.
+You need to see how much time is spent on all tasks and where you can improve sales efficiency.
 If you see that the majority of a sales rep’s day is being taken up by phone calls, how can you streamline the process?
 Focus on implementing strategies that solve the problems that you notice.

 How to Track Sales Productivity on Ambition in 30 Seconds